cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 builder                                317MB
 ```

-Instead of deriving from the builder image, extract the required package from
+Instead of deriving from the builder image, extract the required package using
-the builder image using the `COPY --from` instruction, and copy it into a
-minimal base image:
+the `COPY --from` instruction, and install it into a minimal base image:

 ```Dockerfile
 FROM debian:stretch-slim